-VW: Hummingbirds and bats generally get their water from the nectar that they’re eating.
-Hummingbird feeders work really well — hummingbirds like them just as much as they like the native plants that provide them with nectar.
+VW: Hummingbirds and bats get their water from the nectar that they’re eating.
+Hummingbird feeders work — hummingbirds like them just as much as they like the native plants that provide them with nectar.
 So, hummingbirds and bats aren’t usually actively collecting water, but butterflies and honeybees do use water sources, and they use them for a variety of reasons.

-In some cases, they take the water — and honeybees in particular will actually sip water, and then they’ll take it back to their hive.
+In some cases, they take the water — and honeybees in particular will sip water, and then they’ll take it back to their hive.
 And they use it as a way to air condition the hive.
 So, they’ll stand at the front entrance of their hive, and they’ll (it sounds a little unattractive) spit up a little droplet of water and then they’ll fan their wings.
-And it basically works like a swamp cooler, so they can cool the hive that way.
-It’s very unique to honeybees.
+And it works like a swamp cooler, so they can cool the hive that way.
+It’s incredibly unique to honeybees.

 Other pollinators, especially butterflies, look for a more naturalized water feature in the garden, like a pond with a little waterfall or another established water feature.
 We’re not talking birdbaths here; we’re talking an aquascape in your yard, like a meandering brook.
-Butterflies have an additional reason why they access water.
-And bees do this too, a little bit less so than butterflies, but they’re not looking for just clean waters.
-They’re actually looking for water with mineral and salt content, and that’s how they get that mineral and salt.
+Butterflies have an additional reason why they have access to water.
+And bees do this too, a little bit less so than butterflies, but they’re not looking for just clean water.
+They’re looking for water with mineral and salt content, and that’s how they get that mineral and salt.

 GC: What should people be aware of when it comes to providing these water sources?

 VW: What’s important about water sources for pollinators like honeybees is that it has to be shallow and accessible.
 If you have a birdbath, for example, that’s not an ideal source of water for pollinators.
 Bees can’t swim.
-They can’t access deeper sources of water safely.
+They can’t access deeper sources of the water safely.
 And if you are a homeowner that has a swimming pool or a birdbath, you may see that there’s a bee that has drowned in it is because they‘ve gone to try to take the water.
 They see the water, but they land on it and they can’t swim.
 For the type of water they need, they have to have a landing pad or kind of like a beach entry almost so that they can easily access that water.

 GC: What other areas of the garden might be good water sources for pollinators?

 VW: If there’s the slightest drip in your garden faucet, you will sometimes see a bee land by it and then drink from that.
-And it‘s interesting because that mimics the behaviour that they would have in just their natural habitat.
+And it‘s interesting because that mimics the behavior that they would have in just their natural habitat.
 Remember, they’re very, very small, so a water source for such a small organism can very often be just the morning dew on the leaves in your garden.
 And so, it is very common for bees to land on a leaf and then wick up a little drop of dew and that’s sufficient for them.
 Similarly, if they see that little drip coming out of your faucet, it‘s not uncommon to see a bee there.

-Also, if you’re in the garden and you see wet soil or muddy water, you will also see butterflies and bees landing on that and drinking that muddy water because they’re after the nutrients in that.
-Let’s say you have an automatic sprinkler system — any of that exposed soil that does hold any water would actually become, again, a water source for butterflies and bees that are looking for that mineralized water.
+Also, if you’re in the garden and you see wet soil or muddy water, you will see butterflies and bees landing on that and drinking that muddy water because they’re after the nutrients in that.
+Let’s say you have an automatic sprinkler system — any of that exposed soil that does hold any water would become, again, a water source for butterflies and bees that are looking for that mineralized water.